Table of Contents

 Sensory-friendly clothing has things like no seams and no tags.
 It is often very soft.
 Children and adults who experience sensory overload may feel a tag, or a seam, roughness in a piece of fabric.
 They likely even feel a thread sticking out that other people do not notice at all.

 Some clothing is identified as being sensory-friendly.
 Some mainstream clothing already incorporates no tags for example without even being labeled sensory-friendly.

-Sensory Overload and Autism.
+Sensory overload and autism

 People often wonder if sensory overload and autism are the same things.
 Sensory overload and autism are different, but as we’ve discussed, they are linked.
 Sensory overload is not the same as autism.
 However, people with autism often have sensory issues.
 They are more prone to experience sensory overload.

 Many different words are used concerning sensory overload, in particular with autism.
-Words like sensory sensitivities, hypersensitivity, sensory issues, sensory difficulties, sensory challenges, and sensory overload.
+Words like sensory sensitivities, hypersensitivity, sensory issues, sensory difficulties, sensory differences, and sensory overload.
 Moreover, these terms are used interchangeably but they do and can mean slightly different things.